mk270/whitakers-words/dictionary.md

 Lewis and Short (S) is next in authority and also somewhat in time.
 It covers, in addition to classical, a later period.
 That a word appears in S but not in O may mean it is a somewhat later usage.
-If that poiint is well established, the AGE is D.
+If that point is well established, the AGE is D.
 But most often the main source is OLD and there are additional meanings indicated as L+S.  The user is warned that this may be a case of modified meaning coming into use at a later age.